sammyteahan/cookiecutter-flask/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-energy-drinks.svg)](https://forthebadge.com)

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template used to bootstrap a new Phoenix backed project.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template used to bootstrap a new Flask backed project.
 It aims to provide some best practices out of the box, and provide all the necessary infrastructure to get going quickly in any environment.

 #### 🚧 System Requirements